icyjayd/sae-protein-design/README.md

-# SAE + Dictionary Learning Minimal Skeleton

-This repository contains a minimal, runnable skeleton for a Sparse Autoencoder (PyTorch) + Dictionary Learning pipeline for protein sequence design.
-It uses synthetic data so you can run the entire pipeline without external resources.
-The goal is to provide a starting point you can expand later.
+# SAE on Model Activations (Anthropic-style pseudo-dictionary learning)

+Minimal runnable codebase that demonstrates:
+- Generating synthetic "model activations" using a small transformer-like encoder (to simulate activations from a larger model).
+- Training a Sparse Autoencoder (SAE) on those activations with an L1 sparsity penalty to learn monosemantic / dictionary-like features.
+- Extracting atoms (decoder basis) and sparse codes (latent activations) for analysis.

-Run example quickstart:
+Run quickstart:
 ```
-python train_sae.py
-python extract_latents.py
-python learn_dictionary.py
-python generate_and_evaluate.py
-python visualize_results.py
+python generate_activations.py        # create synthetic activations (or replace with real activations.npy)
+python train_sae.py                   # train SAE on activations and save model + outputs
+python extract_codes.py               # get sparse codes and atoms (pseudo-dictionary)
+python visualize.py                   # quick visualization (PCA + atom heatmap)
 ```

-Scripts:
-- train_sae.py: trains a minimal SAE on synthetic sequences and saves model + latents.
-- extract_latents.py: loads model and dataset to produce saved latents.npy.
-- learn_dictionary.py: fits a scikit-learn DictionaryLearning model on the latents and saves atoms + codes.
-- generate_and_evaluate.py: shows decoding of random latent vectors, trains a simple surrogate, and scores generated sequences.
-- optimize_latent.py: simple random/evolutionary search placeholder for latent optimization.
-- active_learning_sim.py: small simulated active-learning loop using surrogate predictions as synthetic labels.
-- visualize_results.py: basic plots (PCA of latent space, latent traversal).

-Requirements: Python 3.8+, PyTorch, scikit-learn, numpy, pandas, matplotlib, seaborn, python-docx (optional).
+Requirements:
+- Python 3.8+
+- PyTorch, numpy, scikit-learn, matplotlib

+Notes:
+- If you have real model activations, save them as `outputs/activations.npy` (shape N x D) and skip `generate_activations.py`.
-This is a minimal skeleton intended for extension.
+- This is a minimal educational skeleton; extend with your real model hooks and AlphaFold/FoldX evaluations as needed.